JAVA Information for Authors

 Full length articles present new skills or knowledge related to vascular access and patient care, provide an empirically or clinically based review or analyze current literature related to a topic.
 Full length articles may review new procedures or new products.

-Full length articles can also include quality improvement projects that describe a project that was carried out at the author's place of employment.
+Full length articles can also include quality improvement projects that describe a project that was carried out at the author’s place of employment.
 The results of QI projects are not considered research manuscripts.
-However, QI projects should include evidence of Institutional Review Board (IRB) review if human participants were involved, and should adhere to accepted scientific standards for data collection, including evidence of measurement reliability and validity.
+However, QI projects should seek local Institutional Review Board (IRB) review if human participants were involved and should adhere to accepted scientific standards for data collection, including evidence of measurement reliability and validity.

 In this unique column we ask you to share personal stories or “lessons learned” about caring for, living with, or having a vascular access device.
-In about 1,000 words and in conversational style, present your story.
-Youcan submit on behalf of someone or encourage them to write it themselves.
+In about 1,000 words and in conversation style, present your story.
+You can submit on behalf of someone or encourage them to write themselves.
 Patient/Consumer Perspective submissions should be sent to JAVAeditor@avainfo.org as an attachment.

 Letters to the Editor

 Letters to the Editor are welcomed and encouraged as a form of collegial exchange.
-Letters must be sent to the journal and written in response to content published in JAVA within six months of the original appearance of the material.
-Letters should not exceed 400 words of text and include no more than three references.
+Letters must be sent to the journals and written in response to content published in JAVA within six months of the original appearance of the material.
+Letters should not exceed 400 words and text and in conclude no more than three references.

 A letter that questions, criticizes, or responds to a previously published article will automatically be sent to the author of that article for a reply.
 Authors must provide contact information to allow editors to follow up with any questions about a letter.
-Include city and state of residenceor work and contact information—either an e-mail address or a phone number.
+Include city and state of residence or work and contact information—either an email address or phone number.
 Letters to the Editor submissions should be sent to JAVAeditor@avainfo.org as an attachment.